Putin takes on West over Ukraine: who blinks first?

 In broadcasts with Cold War overtones, state television has many times repeated footage of parliament accusing Washington of crossing a red line by warning that Moscow will face “costs” if it intervenes in Ukraine.

-It has run image after image of pro-Russian protesters raising the Russian flag above administrative buildings in several eastern regions, including the industrial centres of Donetsk and Kharkiv.
+It has run image after image of pro-Russian protesters raising the Russian flag above administrative buildings in several eastern regions, including the industrial centers of Donetsk and Kharkiv.

 The patriotic mood has caught on.
 For every dissenter wondering whether this is the worst thing Russia could do since it crushed opposition in Czechoslovakia in 1968, there are dozens more who say the West is fomenting violence.

-Near Red Square and the Defence Ministry in Moscow on Sunday, a few hundred protesters waved banners calling for “No War”.
+Near Red Square and the Defense Ministry in Moscow on Sunday, a few hundred protesters waved banners calling for “No War”.
 Dozens were detained.

-But their numbers could not match the thousands who turned out for a demonstration for the “defence of the Ukrainian people” in central Moscow.
+But their numbers could not match the thousands who turned out for a demonstration for the “defense of the Ukrainian people” in central Moscow.

 “Fascism will not win,” the protesters chanted.
 “Crimea is Russia.
 We are for Russian unity.”